Blue Ribbon Red Velvet Cake

 This two-layer beauty features a striking red interior.
 It calls for more baking cocoa than most red velvet cakes, making it extra chocolaty.
 Feel free to change the color of the food coloring to suit the occasion.
 I'm proud to say that this recipe won a blue ribbon in the holiday cake division at the 2006 Alaska State Fair.
-I think it will be a winner in your house, too! —Cindi DeClue, Anchorage, Alaska
+I think this award winning red velvet cake recipe will be a winner in your house, too! —Cindi DeClue, Anchorage, Alaska

 - 1-1/2 cups canola oil

 - 1 package (8 ounces) cream cheese, softened

 - 3-3/4 cups confectioners' sugar

 - Preheat oven to 350°.
 Line bottoms of two greased 9-in. round pans with parchment paper; grease paper.
 Beat the first five ingredients until well blended.
 In another bowl, whisk together flour, sugar, baking cocoa and baking soda; gradually beat into oil mixture.

 - Transfer batter to prepared pans.
 Bake until a toothpick inserted in center comes out clean, 25-30 minutes.
 Cool in pans 10 minutes before removing to wire racks; remove paper.
 Cool completely.